XaspMe/QA_API/README.md

 The project allows:

-  - Add / display a question and answer on a specific topic.
+  - Create / get a question and answer on a specific topic.
-  - Add / display topics for questions.
+  - Create / get topics for questions.
   - The application can be used for theoretical preparation before tests or interviews.
 For exams or certification.

 There is no client, because the project is a prototype and is used for practice in the study of applied technologies.